 Lowell School Summer Programs reserves the right to dismiss, without refund, any camper for inappropriate or unsafe conduct.

 Field trips are under the supervision of the Summer Programs staff.
-You grant your child permission to participate when you complete the field trip section on the application form.
+By filling out the field trip section on the application, you grant your child permission to participate.
 Children are transported on a school bus.
 Field trips are generally not planned for campers younger than rising 3rd grade.

 Lowell reserves the right to use photographs and videos taken during summer programs in our brochures, advertisements, websites, and social media sites.
 If you have questions about this policy, please email email@example.com.